How To Evaluate Risk And Reward With Put Options

 For instance, if our potential gain is $1 per share and our potential loss is $2 per share, we would need to see a better than 66% probability of success for the trade to make sense.
-If this trade had an estimated 80% success rate, then we could safely say that the trade is worth taking after considering both the reward and risk components.
+If this trade had an estimated 80% success rate, then we could safely say that the trade is worth taking.
 The probability of success is determined by an option’s delta.
-We covered specifically how delta relates to selling puts in this article.
+(We covered specifically how delta relates to selling puts in this article.)

 Of course, whenever we enter a trade in our account, we are dealing with imperfect information.
 This means that we must make our best estimates in terms of our potential loss, our probability of success, and even where option prices may be under particular circumstances.

-Still, even with imperfect information, it is helpful to have a basic structure for evaluating trades in order to increase our probability of success and evaluate which trades represent the best opportunities.
+Still, even with imperfect information, it is helpful to have a basic structure for evaluating trades in order to increase your probability of success and evaluate which trades represent the best opportunities.